Sarah Osterhoudt

 Research Interests

-environmental anthropology; agrarian studies; agroforestry systems; political ecology; ethnobotany; commodities and trade; ethnographic writing; anthropology of knowledge
+environmental anthropology; agrarian studies; agroforestry systems; political ecology; ethnobotany; commodities and trade; ethnographic writing; anthropology of knowledge; climate change; cultural and ecological resilience and restoration; sustainability

 About Sarah Osterhoudt

-In addition to my academic research, I have co-founded an organization that partners with farmer cooperatives in Madagascar to foster more integrated and equitable agricultural supply chains.
+Along with my academic research, in 2007 I co-founded an organization that partners with farmer cooperatives in Madagascar to foster more integrated and equitable agricultural supply chains.
 This organization has received support from USAID, the U.N.
 Food and Agriculture Organization (FAO), the Wildlife Conservation Society (WCS), Catholic Relief Services (CRS), and the Swedish International Development and Cooperation Agency (SIDA).

 Teaching